SuffolkLITLab/ALKiln/docs/story_tables.md

 Page 4: What is your second mom's name?
 (Set `mom[1].name.first`) Page 5: Do you have any other moms?
 (Set `moms.there_is_another` to `False`)

 See that on page 3, `moms.there_is_another` is set to `True` and on page 5 it's set to `False`.
-How can we represent that in a Story Table?
-Pro tip: we can't.
+We can't represent this in a Story Table.

 ```
 | x.there_is_another | True | moms.there_is_another |